matomo-org/developer-documentation/docs/distributing-your-plugin.md

     }
     ```

-    For more information read the [Composer Versions documentation](https://getcomposer.org/doc/articles/versions.md).
+    For plugins that target Piwik 3 or newer read the [Composer Versions documentation](https://getcomposer.org/doc/articles/versions.md) for more information.

 - `donate` - An object containing information on how to donate to the plugin author (you!).
 The object can contain any of the following fields: